sammcj/recommendarr/README.md

      2. Click "New OAuth App"
      3. Fill in application details
      4. Set callback URL (see below)

+   - **Authentik**:
+     1. Go to your Authentik admin interface
+     2. Navigate to "Applications" → "Providers"
+     3. Create a new OAuth2/OpenID Provider
+     4. Configure the following:
+        - Name: Recommendarr
+        - Client type: Confidential
+        - Redirect URIs: Add your callback URL (see below)
+        - Scopes: openid, profile, email
+     5. Save the provider and note the Client ID and Client Secret

 2. **Configure Callback URLs**:
    The callback URL must match exactly with what you configure in the OAuth provider: